 All model Cs were made with 10 marked shutter speeds, ranging from 1/5 to 1/300 second.
 The first Cs had a two-range shutter speed dial with a 'F-S' (fast/slow) switch below the shutter cocking lever to choose the range and two concentric ranges of speeds (five fast, five slow) on the shutter speed dial.
 The design was reportedly troublesome and was changed early in the line to one with all 10 speeds in a single ring and no 'F-S' switch.

 A memo from IRC to its dealers from early 1938 states that the first batch of 1,000 model Cs were shipped to dealers 'to get the dealer reaction', asking the dealers not to sell them.
 The memo lists the new shutter design as being incorporated into 'further regular production'.
 Survey data suggest that between 1,500 and 2,000 cameras with the 'F-S' switch were made.
 In any case, they are quite difficult to find.

 The first C-2s and C-3s had the same 10 marked speeds as the later model C. Both were subsequently changed to have 7 marked speeds from 1/10 through 1/300 second.

-Serial numbers themselves 'evolved' in this period -- both the C-2 and C-3 had two 'types' of serial number and probably switched 'types' at the same time.
+Serial numbers themselves 'evolved' in this period.
+Model Cs always had their serial numbers on a paper label glued inside under the film sprockets.
+Both the C-2 and C-3 had two 'types' of serial number and probably switched 'types' at the same time.
 The first type of C-2 serial numbers continue the design and follow sequentially the range of C serial numbers.